-The Academy building is located in the heart of Philadelphia, within one square of City Hall and within two or three blocks of the central city railroad depots.
-The new Parkway brings it within easy reach of Fairmount Park and 3000 acres of beautiful scenery.
+The Academy building is located in the heart of Philadelphia, within one square of the City Hall and within two or three blocks of the central city railroad depots.
 While it is convenient to the business portion of the city, it is also readily accessible to the residential districts, and students can obtain good board at reasonable rates.
 Philadelphia is often called "The City of Homes," and of all the greater American cities it is probably the most worthy of the name.
 Houses can be purchased or rented upon easy terms, and apartments and studios obtained by the year or by the month upon fair and reasonable rates.
 The cost of living is low.

-The city contains, in addition to the Academy's own gallery, a number of notable collections of paintings which are accessible to students.
+The city contains, in addition to the Academy's gallery, a number of notable collections of paintings which are accessible to students.
 Among the more important may be mentioned: The Wilstach Collection in Fairmount Park; The Lankenau Collection at the Drexel Institute; the important paintings at the Historical Society of Pennsylvania, and at Independence Hall; the private collections of the late John G. Johnson, of Joseph E. Widener, and of the late William L. Elkins.
 Admission to Private Collections by appointment only.

-To students attending the Academy, the Reference Library and the Galleries are free during the time of their attendance.
+To students attending the Academy, the Reference Library and the Galleries are free during the year of their attendance.

-THE SUMMER SCHOOL AT CHESTER SPRINGS
+THE OPEN-AIR SCHOOL AT CHESTER SPRINGS

-The Academy conducts a Summer School on a tract of 40 acres at Chester Springs, Chester County, Pa., 71/2 miles northwest of Phoenixville and one-quarter of a mile from the village of Chester Springs on the Pickering Valley Railroad.
+The Pennsylvania Academy of the Fine Arts conducts a Summer School on its tract of 40 acres in Chester Springs, Chester County, Pa., 71/2 miles northwest of Phoenixville and one-quarter of a mile from the village of Chester Springs on the Pickering Valley Railroad.

-The property, through which the Pickering Creek flows, is about 300 feet above mean ocean tide level, amid typical Pennsylvania farm land, enriched by the beauties of Pickering Creek with its meadows and valleys.
+The property through which the Pickering Creek flows is about 300 feet above mean ocean tide level amid typical Pennsylvania farm land, enriched by the beauties of Pickering Creek with its meadows and valleys.

-The equipment of the school affords ample studio room, and includes separate dormitory buildings for men and women.
+The buildings of the school, which afford ample studio room and include separate dormitory buildings for men and women, are situated near the foot of a hill rising to the north over 500 feet.